jeosol/corise-mlops/week3/project/README.md

 The Docker image for the project is not added to the repo because of the size of the image.
 The Docker image can be found in my DockerHub account here: https://hub.docker.com/repository/docker/tdba/news-classifier

 3. The image was successfully tested.
 The containerized web app was run, and it process the different requests and Ssends the log to the data/logs.out file.
-We entered the container and check that the requests and responses are logged correctly. y
+We entered the container and check that the requests and responses are logged correctly.

 Also, see the Makefile for building the Docker image and running the container.